-With this in mind, the iPhone 15 and 15 Pro lineup may launch on September 15, 2023 or September 22, 2023.
-Of course, nothing is set in stone, and Apple may have a few surprises up its sleeve.
+With this in mind, you can expect the iPhone 15 and 15 Pro lineup to be on sale on September 22, 2023.

 According to well-known Haitong International analyst Jeff Pu via 9to5Mac, Apple supply chain sources claim the iPhone 15 will be released on September 23.
-As per AppleTrack, Pu isn’t always spot on, but it gives us a good indication of of when the new models will release.
+As per AppleTrack, however, Pu isn’t always spot on.

 This year, we may also see the introduction of the iPhone 15 Ultra – Apple’s rumoured premium flagship phone.
 This is likely to be announced at the same time as the other iPhone 15 models if rumours are to be believed, but may be released a month later, similar to the delayed iPhone 14 Plus.

 How much is the iPhone 15 going to cost?